 When May's music began to be noticed, things changed.
 For one she and Molly were around more.
 She often lived out back of our house in a tiny cottage, either by herself or with a boyfriend.
-They did all kinds of things, like make stringed puppets, puppet theaters, build small livable-sized tree houses, and all kinds of stuff like that.
-We just watched and took it all in, happy to have our daughter around us.
+They did all kinds of things, like make stringed puppets, puppet theaters, build small livable-sized tree houses (I mean two room affairs), and all kinds of stuff like that.
+We just watched and took it all in, happy to have our daughter around us at least once in a while.
 And then people began to REALLY love her music.

-As a professional music critic (founded: All-Music Guide allmusic.com) and publisher of music books, I did not know at first what to think of my own daughter playing music.
+As a professional music critic (founded: All-Music Guide -- allmusic.com) and publisher of music books, I did not know at first what to think of my own daughter playing music.
 Of course, I loved it.
 I was her dad!
-But I soon also knew that her great songwriting abilities had nothing to do with my being her father.
+But I soon also knew that her great songwriting abilities had nothing to do with my being her father, especially when famous musicians began playing her music.
 She was just a natural, just that good.
 We loved it.

 Around the same time, May began to be gone on gigs more and more of the time, and it became increasingly difficult for her to take Molotov with her, especially in winter because there were no dogs allowed in most places she was now playing.
 She was no longer busking on the streets where dogs can be tolerated.
-So, Molly stayed home with us more and more of the time.
-This was not a problem, because if there is one thing I like, it is dogs, and soon Molly and I became closer and closer friends.
+So Molly stayed home with us more and more of the time.
+This was not a problem, because if there is one thing I like, it is dogs (better than most people), and soon Molly and I became closer and closer friends.
 May really loved Molly, but she also could see that I did too, and it made it easier for her to leave him with us much of the time.
-And Molly and I just hung out a lot.
+And Molly and I just hung out a lot, and I mean "a lot."